getsentry/sentry-cocoa/develop-docs/README.md

 These tests exist to measure how much overhead the Sentry SDK uses while doing its work in an app.
 Note that this is a different concept than our "Performance" product offering.

-Currently, the Sentry SDK's new experimental profiling feature is being benchmarked.
+Currently, the Sentry SDK's experimental profiling feature is being benchmarked.
 Other components are planned in the future.

-A GitHub workflow ([//.github/workflows/performance-benchmarks.yml](../.github/workflows/performance-benchmarks.yml)) runs a [UI test](../Samples/TrendingMovies/TrendingMovies-Benchmarking-UITests/TrendingMovies_Benchmarking_UITests.swift) that drives the [TrendingMovies sample app](../Samples/TrendingMovies), which contains some code ([SentryBenchmarking.mm](../Samples/TrendingMovies/TrendingMovies/SentryBenchmarking.mm)) to sample all the app's threads, including the dedicated thread used by the Sentry profiler, to determine what percentage of the overall work being done by the app is devoted to the profiler.

-The UI test launches the app with arguments for it to configure Sentry with profiling enabled.
-The test app provides a special UIButton that starts and stops a Sentry transaction to exercise the profiling code.
+The test runs in a UI test ([`SDKPerformanceBenchmarkTests`](../Samples/iOS-Swift/iOS-SwiftUITests/SDKPerformanceBenchmarkTests.swift)) using the iOS-Swift sample app, which has a new view controller for this purpose: [`PerformanceViewController`](../Samples/iOS-Swift/iOS-Swift/ViewControllers/PerformanceViewController.swift).

 The UI test plan is as follows:

 *Warmup*
 - Tap the button to start a Sentry transaction with the associated profiling.
-- Scroll the app's UICollectionView a few times, causing various work to be done on the CPU that will be profiled by Sentry.
+- **Run a loop performing large amount of calculations to use as much CPU as possible.** This simulates something an app developer would want to profile in a real world scenario.
 - Tap the button to stop the transaction.
 - Do this 3 times to warm up system caches.

 *Benchmark*
-- Run the above process a fourth time, then grab the value written by the test app in a special UITextField accessible to the UI test runner.
+- Run the above process a fourth time, then grab the value written by the test app in a UITextField accessible to the UI test runner so it can extract the value and use it in an `XCTAssert`.

+*Test Plan*
 - Run (warmup + benchmark) 15 times, averaging the results.
-- Assert that the overhead remains under 5% with XCTest APIs so we can be alerted via CI if it spikes.
+- Assert that the overhead remains under 5% so we can be alerted via CI if it spikes.